westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 	      2
 </pre>

-TAF server side:<br/>
+TAF server side, should use a new created service name to connect.<br/>
 <pre class="prettyprint lang-sql linenums=1 ">
 $ srvctl add service -d orcl -s taf -r orcl1,orcl2 -e select -m basic -w 10 -z 150
 $ srvctl start service -d orcl -s taf
 </pre>
 For JDBC Thin mode, we need to use FCF.
-FCF doesn't work with a service which TAF is on, so we need to create a sperated service for FCF which TAF is off.<br/>
+FCF doesn't work with a service which TAF is on, so we need to create a separate service for FCF which TAF is off.<br/>
 <pre class="prettyprint lang-sql linenums=1 ">
 $ srvctl add service -d orcl -s fcf -r orcl1,orcl2 -e none -m none -w 0 -z 0
 $ srvctl start service -d orcl -s fcf